 Best time to go: If you don’t want any cars on the street, try to go in the morning when the traffic is not so heavy.

-Notre-Dame is one of the most famous Gothic cathedrals from the Middle Ages and it’s one of the most iconic landmarks in Paris.
-Although a huge part of the Notre-Dame was destroyed in a fire in April 2019, the good news is that the west facade remained intact.
+Notre Dame is one of the most famous Gothic cathedrals from the Middle Ages and it’s one of the most iconic landmarks in Paris.
+Although a huge part of Notre Dame was destroyed in a fire in April 2019, the good news is that the west facade remained intact.

 As the rest of the cathedral is under construction now, this is the only angle from where you can still shoot a picture with this beautiful masterpiece.
 (On the second picture you can see how the construction looked like in the summer of 2019.)